 Clive began as a New Testament scholar, mixing his interest in New Testament study with systematic theological interests when undertaking his doctoral work.
 When he began teaching theology in 1989 he recognised a need to engage students’ interest in popular culture and the arts as a way in to exploring theological themes in a contemporary way.
 He has since written on the historical Jesus, Christology, theology and film, and theology and popular music.
 He has published a number of books and many articles.
 His books include: Christ in Focus: Radical Christocentrism in Christian Theology (SCM Press 2005); Christ in Practice: A Christology of Everyday Life (DLT 2006); Theology Goes to the Movies: An Introduction Critical Christian Thinking (Routledge 2007); Jesus and the Gospels 3rd edn.
 (Bloomsbury 2015), co-written with Steve Moyise; and Personal Jesus: How Popular Music Shapes Our Souls (Baker Academic 2013), co-written with Vaughan S. Roberts.
 His latest work, A Cultural Theology of Salvation (OUP 2018) attempts to draw many of his interests together into a work on a single doctrinal theme – salvation – approached by a method which takes non-ecclesial culture seriously.

-He is currently Vice-President Designate of the Methodist Conference and he and the President Designate, Revd Dr Barbara Glasson, have co-written a short resource book So What’s the Story…? (due out from DLT, June 2019) for their Presidential year (June 2019 – June 2020).
+He is currently Vice-President of the Methodist Conference and he and the President, Revd Dr Barbara Glasson, have co-written So What’s the Story…?: A Resource Book for Christian Reflection and Practice (DLT, June 2019) for use during and beyond their Presidential year (June 2019 – June 2020).

-Clive has been a member of the Society for the Study of Theology (SST) and the American Academy of Religion (AAR) since the late 1980s and was a founder member (in 2005) of the Theology, Religion and Popular Culture Network, of which has been chair since 2011.
+Clive has been a member of the Society for the Study of Theology (SST) and the American Academy of Religion (AAR) since the late 1980s and was a founder member (in 2005) of the Theology, Religion and Popular Culture Network, of which he was chair from 2011-19.